Skip to main content

 • --rm Mandatory, because the volume mounts cannot be removed until the container is removed.

-• -v <telemount volume>:<docker mount dir> Volume mount specifications propagated from the intercepted container
+• -v <telemount volume>:<docker mount dir> Volume mount specifications propagated from the engaged container

-• --network container:<name of containerized daemon> Network is shared with the containerized daemon
+• --network <name of containerized daemon> Network is shared with the containerized daemon

 When used with a daemon that isn't container based:

-• --dns-search tel2-search Enables single label name lookups in intercepted namespaces
+• --dns-search tel2-search Enables single label name lookups in the connected namespace

 • -p <port:container-port> The local port for the intercept and the container port